 Of course, we’ve seen this, too many times to count.
 Worse, we’ve seen instances in which companies have customized their software packages—and yet failed to document what they do.
 So when “Mary” leaves the company, there’s no way of knowing how she worked.
 And the person who joins after “Mary” will need to have his or her software effectively re-baselined just so they can go to work.

 There’s a reason that best practices exist.
 You don’t want to invest heavily in a software package that’s approaching the end of its support life: that can have serious security implications.
 Similarly, you don’t want to run such a compromised system on the same network with other mission-critical systems or databases—yet, unfortunately, we’ve seen this happen, too.

 When we help an acquirer—either before or after the purchase—to clean up the situation at an acquired company, the work can be daunting.
 To stop the bleeding, we’ll often “draw a line in the sand” for software vendors: “As of today, no invoices for changes that haven’t gone through proper change-control channels will be paid.”
 That gets their attention quickly.

 Similarly, we’ll often bring in a strong program manager with business-analysis and SDLC (software development lifecycle) skills to “pick apart” a messy “Franken-app,” tracing down the exact people and processes involved, module-by-module (and if necessary, line-by-line of code) in order to find, and fix, the problems.
 As you can guess, this kind of work is expensive.

 That’s why it’s best to avoid it in the first place.
 If you’re looking at a ripe acquisition target, you need the right people to scope the business, its IT needs, and, vitally, its in-flight projects.

-Fortunately, at Ensunet, we do this kind of work all the time, having supported more than $11 billion in acquisition activity and post-merger integration.
+Fortunately, at Ensunet, we do this kind of work all the time, having supported billions in acquisition activity and post-merger integration.
 Let us help you with that pending challenge: Contact us to learn more today.